Odiham Health CentreTel: 01256 702371

 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
 To visit please click:- http://ec.europa.eu/publications/booklets/eu_glance/86/en.pdf (this is a large document and may take a minute or two to view)

-We are very fortunate to have regular specialist urology consultant clinics at the practice.
+We have specialist Urology consultant clinics at the practice.

 Their NHS clinics are held every other week at Old Basing Health Centre.